curif/AgeOfJoyQuartzDocumentation/content/Documents/AGEBasic programing.md

 - `AudioAmbienceGetVolume()` and `AudioGameGetVolume()` to get the volume in `dB`.
 - `AudioAmbienceSetVolume(number volume)` and `AudioGameSetVolume(number volume)` to set the volume, also in `dB`.

+## Player position manipulation

+It's possible to change the position of the player in the [[3D space]]:

+- `PlayerGetHeight()`, `PlayerSetHeight(number)`: to get and set the height of the player.
+It's recommended to get the height and changing it by adding or decrementing its value.
+- `PlayerGetCoordinate(string coord)`, `PlayerSetCoordinate(string coord)`: to get and set the coordinates in the [[3D space]] (force the player to a new position). `coord` should bet "X" or "Z".
+"Y" cant be changed, use `PlayerSetHeight` instead.
+- `PlayerLookAt(cabinet part number)`: to force the player to look at a part of the cabinet.
+For example the screen.
+Can be used only in [[AGEBasic in cabinets]] mode.

+It's recommended to read the [[AGEBasic examples - player to look at a screen when insert coin]].

 ## Debug mode

 The AGEBasic developer has the option to enable Debug Mode within a program or a setup, such as in a programming YAML subdocument within a cabinet's configuration.